Hassan El Glaoui: Death and legacy

-African art broke records at Sothebys on April 2, 2019.
-Among the record-breaking works was "La Sortie du Roi" by Hassan El Glaoui, which sold for 137.500 £.
+African art broke records at Sotheby's on April 2, 2019.
+Among the record-breaking works was La Sortie du Roi by Hassan El Glaoui, which sold for 137.500 £.

 Later in April 2019 the family organized with the MMVI a show with more than hundred unique paintings call "The Salt of my Earth" to showcase unique artwork unknown to the public.
 The exhibition attracted more than 32 000 visitors in less than three months.